jzrodriguez98/MSI-Z590-A-Pro-macOS-26/README.md

 sudo kextload /Library/Extensions/VoodooHDA.kext

+After VoodooHDA.kext loads you can change the csr-active-config to '01000000' in NVRAM section of your config.plist file

 HDAUniversal kext installation (as explained in insanelymac community thread)

 1- Remove VoodooHDA, AppleAlc or other and inject bootarg alcid=xx or Device Properties.
 Check Instructions HERE